HermexTools/client-legacy/README.md

-## KSLUploader-client (Only for Windows)
+## Hermex-Client (Only for Windows)
-KSLUploader is a instant sharing tool.
+Hermex is a instant sharing tool.
 Inspired by Puush and ScreenCloud, with this tool you can share instantly:
 * a partial screen
 * a complete desktop screen
 * a file (that will be zipped)